It’s only words!! As far as ‘bromides’ go in the English language, that has to be one of the worst ones.

 Most people will have come across the term ‘bromide’ in relation to the chemical compound potassium bromide; a sedative preparation.
 The term ‘bromide’ is also applied to words trying to achieve the same effect, so a ‘bromide’ is; a trite statement that is intended to soothe or placate.

 That fully illustrates that it is never ONLY words.
-It’s only words? – that is a trite statement that is intended to soothe or placate if ever I heard one.
+It’s only words? – that is a trite statement that is intended to soothe or placate.
 It’s only words? – that is a bromide if ever I heard one.
 That one word ‘bromide’ has just replaced 10 words; it has the POWER OF 10.
 Words are never an ‘only’, words are powerful.

 If words are powerful that means that they have power; once you have spoken a word you have created the energy of the meaning behind it.
 You have released that energy into the universe and let it fly free.
 Where it goes from there you may have very little control over.

 The one thing that you can never do when a word has been spoken is ‘unsay’ it.
-You can usually be assured that if somebody is saying ‘It’s only words’ that they are trying to diminish the repercussions upon themselves of having said something that was hurtful or intending to cause injury; it is a get-out clause used by ‘playground bully’ personalities.
+You can usually be assured that if somebody is saying ‘It’s only words’ that they are trying to diminish the repercussions upon themselves of having said something that was hurtful or intending to cause injury.
+It is a get-out clause used by ‘playground bully’ personalities.
 The modern day counterpart is the use of ‘only/just saying’ at the end of a statement.

 So what is this power that words have?
 The interesting thing about words is that they only gain their power when they are used (spoken or written), the type of power they hold also depends on the context in which they are used, the intention behind their use and the way in which they are delivered.
 Sneaky little blighters are words; there are just so many different ways in which to say them; that is also part of their power.